-We have seen such cases in countries like Pakistan, Iraq, North Korea, Republic of Congo, China, and Egypt etc. Even U.S. government tried to build their own Internet Kill Switch which many organisation claims already exists.
+We have seen such cases in countries like Pakistan, Iraq, North Korea, the Republic of Congo, China, and Egypt, etc. Even U.S. government tried to build their own Internet Kill Switch which many organization claims already exists.
 According to the Electronic Privacy Information Center (EPIC):

 On March 9, 2006, the National Communications System (‘NCS’) approved SOP 303, however it was never released to the public.
 This secret document codifies a ‘shutdown and restoration process for use by commercial and private wireless networks during national crisis.’”